MGSimard/convex-playground/README.md

 ## TASK LIST:

+- [ ] Edit card (Makes it a textarea?
+Or use contenteditable)
+- [ ] Direct click on card (role?) opens dialog with options
+- [ ] Text at top of card max lines with scrollable, show list, desc?
 - [ ] Error & NotFound routes
 - [ ] Finish auth system (need roles, authorization, perms)
 - [ ] Team Settings